 In RS485 communications, the driver must be enabled and disabled as needed, allowing all cards to share a two wire cable.
 The card controls the driver automatically.
 With automatic control, the driver is enabled when data is ready to be transmitted.
 The driver remains enabled for one additional character's transmission time after data transfer is complete and then is disabled.
 The receiver is also normally enabled, then disabled during RS485 transmissions, and then re-enabled after transmission is completed (plus one character transmission time).
-The card automatically adjusts it's timing to the baud rate of the data.
-(Note: Thanks to the automatic control feature, the card is ideal for use in WIN95/98/NT applications)
+The card automatically adjusts its timing to the baud rate of the data.
+(NOTE: Thanks to the automatic control feature, the card is ideal for use in Windows applications)

+Specifications

-Specifications Communications Interface
+Communications Interface

+I/O Connection: 50 Pin SCSI D-Connector

-• I/O Connection: 9-pin D-sub connectors.
-Serial Ports: Four shielded male D-sub 9-pin IBM AT style connectors compatible with RS485 specifications.
-(Note: On model S01, an external "spider" or breakout cable terminates with four female D-sub 9-pin connectors.)
-Character length: 5, 6, 7, or 8 bits. • Parity: Even, odd or none.
-Stop Interval: 1, 1.5, or 2 bits.
-Serial Data Rates: Up to 115,200 baud, Asynchronous, A faster range of rates, up to 460,800, is achieved by jumper selection on the card.
+Serial Ports: Eight cable terminated shielded male D-sub 9-pin connectors with standard IBM AT connectors compatible with RS485 specifications

+Character length: 5, 6, 7, or 8 bits.

+Parity: Even, odd or none.

+• Stop Interval: 1, 1.5, or 2 bits.

+Serial Data Rates: Up to 115,200 baud, Asynchronous, A faster range of rates, up to 921,600, is achieved by jumper selection on the card.
 Type 16550 buffered UART.

-Address: Continuously mappable within 0000 to FFFF (hex) range of PCI b us addresses (Conforms to PCI Specification 2.1). •Receiver Input Sensitivity: +200 mV, differential input.
-Common Mode Rejection: +12V to -7V.
+Address: Continuously mappable within 0000 to FFFF (hex) range of PCI bus addresses.

+Receiver Input Sensitivity: +200 mV, differential input.

+Common Mode Rejection: +12V to -7V

 Transmitter Output Drive Capability: 60 mA, with thermal shutdown.